galamboslajos/Finance-Working-Files/Portfolio_optimization_US/Portfolio_Project_Draft/Portfolio_Project_Draft.md

-# Portfolio Optimization for 40 US Stocks (no contraints on the number of assets in the portfolio BUT no short selling condition applied)
+# Portfolio Optimization for 40 US Stocks (no constraints on the number of assets in the portfolio BUT no short selling condition applied)

 ```python